Securing-Change/hassignalbeenhacked/_includes/faq.md

 ### I have a good source that shows Signal was compromised but the site still says "No".
-Find us on Mastodon and/or BlueSky and let us know.
+Find us on Mastodon and let us know.

 ### Why did you make this site?